arielj/heroix/README.md

 - Installation progress in game screen and downloads screen
 - Uninstall
 - Enqueue games to download
+- Save game config in Legendary's config.ini (config.ini gets updated, only for specific game config)

 ## WIP

 - Install queue visualizer (needs more details on each game in the list, does not show available updates, would be nice to keep a log of finished/stopped installations)
 - Cancel installation (can be stopped, but needs more details)
 - Resume installation (it can be resumed by default, files are kept automatically)
-- Save game config in Legendary's config.ini (config.ini gets updated, no UI to change the settings yet)

 ## TODO

+- Handle ENV variables to game's config
+- Handle default game's config and default game's ENV variables
 - Install dialog (with installation configuration)
 - Import
 - Update